 At the end of your turn, draw egg cards until you have 5 in your hand.
 If you have more than 5 cards in your hand at the end of your turn, you will not draw any cards.

-Scouting for eggs is done by playing egg cards from your hand into any of the nests (A, B, or C) on the nest board or to any of the corresponding spots (A, B, or C) on your own player board.
+Scouting for eggs is done by playing egg cards from your hand into any of the nests (A, B, or C) on the nest board or to any of the corresponding spots (A, B, or C) on your own plan area.

 Egg cards have a few components.
 First, there are 5 flavors of egg, represented by the different colors and egg icons.
 Next, there are a number of eggs that show up on a card that tell you how many of that egg, 1-4, you spotted when scouting out the nest.
 Finally, on both the front and back of the card are one or two triceratops icons that represent how sneaky you were while scouting out the nest.

 Each turn you will always play one face-up card and one face-down.
-Additionally, you will always play one card to a nest and one card to a spot on your own player board.
-The order does not matter.
+One card must be played to a nest and the other card to a spot on your own plan area.

 When playing egg cards to a nest, there are a few rules to follow:

-Playing cards to your own player board is simpler.
-You may play cards to any spot (A, B, or C) and in any orientation.
-You may look at face-down cards played to your player board at any time.
+Playing cards to your own plan area is simpler.
+You may play cards to any spot (A, B, or C).
+You may look at face-down cards played to your plan area at any time.

 The raptors shown on the nest board are willing to lend an claw in your thieving– in exchange for eggs of course.
 Raptors have different abilities and different appetites to match.
-After you’ve completed scouting on your turn, you may choose to spend any eggs you have in your supply to use these abilities.
-When spending eggs, place them in the area above the raptors with the egg icon (the raptor payment area).
+You may choose to spend eggs from your supply to use these abilities once per turn.
+When spending eggs, place them in the area below the raptors with the egg icon (the raptor payment area).

-At the end of each player’s turn, check to see if the number of triceratops icons equals or exceeds 11, the nest will be raided.
-During a raid, the triceratops will protect the most valuable eggs in a single nest and ignore the rest.
-Group eggs in a nest by color and then count the egg icons to determine the most valuable.
-The most valuable eggs are the most common color in the nest.
-In the case of a tie, all tied eggs will be counted as the most valuable.
+At the end of each player’s turn, check to see if the number of triceratops icons equals or exceeds 11 in any nests.
+If so, the nest (or nests!) will be raided.
+During a raid, the triceratops will protect the most valuable eggs in a nest and ignore the rest.
+Group eggs in a nest by color and then count the egg icons to determine which eggs are the most common.
+In the case of a tie, all tied eggs will be counted as the most valuable and eliminated from scoring.

-The game ends immediately after the final raid (or when the raptor deck is emptied, which is the same time!).
+The game ends once all the raid tokens have been taken and after scoring the final raid.
 Each player’s final score is simply the number of eggs they’ve collected.
 The player with the most eggs is the winner.
-In the case of a tie, the win will be shared.
+In the case of a tie, the player with the most raid tokens will be the winner.
+If there is still a tie, the win is shared.

 |Egg||Tasty treat that you must steal from the triceratops|